-High-performance tires are broken down into a few subcategories, depending on how fast they can go.
-Even the slowest H-speed rated high performance tires are still capable of reaching 130 mph.
+High-performance tires are broken down into a few subcategories, depending on how fast they can be safely driven.
+Even the lowest H-speed rated high performance tires are still capable of reaching 130 mph before tire performance begins to degrade.
 The faster W-speed-rated maximum-performance tires "shift the balance of wet and dry performance that is baked into ultra-high-performance (UHP) summer tires toward the dry, with less optimization for ride and noise," says K.C.
 Colwell with Car and Driver.

 When Ferrari was launching its 458 Italia a few years ago, K.C.
-Colwell says putting Michelin Pilot Super Sport tires (Est. $190 for 235/45ZR17) on it was a priority.
+Colwell says putting Michelin Pilot Super Sport (Est. $140 and up per tire) tires on it was a priority.
 "It isn't hard to understand why Ferrari wanted" these, says Colwell, noting that this maximum-performance tire "has the best balance of wet and dry performance we've ever experienced in testing."
-In a Car and Driver comparison test, the Michelin outranks the Yokohama ADVAN Neova AD08 (Est. $230 for 235/40R17) and the Bridgestone Potenza S-04 Pole Position (Est. $170 for 235/50R17).
-TireRack.com also names the Pilot Super Sport as the best tire for maximum performance.
-"When asking these tires to drive at their limit, the Michelin Pilot Super Sport leads the group.
-It feels almost unflappable with impressive lateral grip and responsive steering that build driver confidence," say editors with TireRack.com.
+In a Car and Driver comparison test, the Michelin outranks the Yokohama ADVAN Neova AD08 (Est. $230 for 235/40R17) and the Bridgestone Potenza S-04 Pole Position (Est. $115 and up per tire).

 Elsewhere in this report: